-Don’t be a sucker.
-Translating your contract won’t work.
-Every few months someone will write one of my law firm’s China lawyers asking them to translate an already written contract for China.
-We always refuse, not just because we are lawyers not translators, but because doing so would be a complete waste of time because contracts that work for the United States, Europe, Australia, Canada, etc., do not work for China and putting those contracts into Chinese won’t change that.
-Indeed, it is ridiculous to think that an American business owner could draft a contract in English and that contract would work for China.
+Every few months someone writes one of my law firm’s China lawyers, asking them to translate an already-written contract for China.
+We always refuse, not just because we are lawyers, not translators, but because doing so would be a complete waste of time; contracts that work for the United States, Europe, Australia, Canada, etc., do not work for China, and putting those contracts into Chinese won’t change that.
+Indeed, it is ridiculous to think that an American business owner could draft a contract in English that would work for China.

 My response to that was as follows:

-If despite the above, you want to spend money on translating I don’t think it matters who you use and you do not need someone who knows legal terminology because you probably have not used the right legal terminology in the English language version of your NNN Agreement in the first place.
+If, despite the above, you want to spend money on translating, I don’t think it matters who you use and you do not need someone who knows legal terminology because you probably have not used the right legal terminology in the English language version of your NNN agreement in the first place.
 There are plenty of Chinese translators on UpWork but I cannot recommend anyone because we do not use translators; we use our own Chinese lawyers to draft agreements.